-Key Experiments or Studies
+Key Experiments and Studies

 Müller set about devising and testing various compounds.
 He was at home in his lab, testing all the compounds himself, spraying them into a big glass chamber and putting insects - primarily Calliphora vomitoria, otherwise known as the common house fly - into the chamber to see if they lived.
 Müller diligently pursued a new insecticide from 1935 to 1939, testing a new compound every four days or so.
 But he didn't randomly combine chemicals like some mad scientist.
 Instead, he allowed insights drawn from previous investigations of his and others to suggest new chemical combinations.
 He had begun with Geigy's moth repellant - a chlorinated hydrocarbon with one or more carbon-chlorine bonds - because of its chemical stability.
 Later he learned compounds containing the chloromethyl group (carbon bonded to one chlorine and two hydrogen atoms) were also promising.
 Finding a paper published in 1934 on a substance called diphenyl-trichloroethane inspired Müller to investigate related substances, which have a trichloromethyl grouping - carbon bonded to three chlorines.